Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 Good to know that the Crips wound up winning the gang-war; and got out of Compton.

-Double Bullshit (Score:4, Insightful)
+Double Bullshit (Score:5, Insightful)

 "... which brings up the problem of consciousness becoming local to one's skull and inseparable from gray matter.
 This idea sounds a bit unscientific because it introduces the notion that there's something about our brain which cannot be described in terms of physics, almost like soul."